fpserg/RealMe/docs/PRODUCT/05_RULES.md

 Before producing advice or recommendations, RealMe should reconcile new information with the current World Model.

-Reasoning should always use the latest known understanding.
+Reasoning should always use the latest admitted understanding.

 ---

 ## Propose, Never Assume

-If new information appears to change durable understanding, RealMe should propose the update.

-Durable changes should not be silently incorporated without confirmation when ambiguity exists.
+RealMe distinguishes between:

+- conversation;
+- candidate understanding;
+- persistent World Model knowledge.

+Conversation may contain observations, ideas, hypotheses and incomplete information.

+Reconciliation may produce a Candidate World Model Update.

+Whenever durable understanding is:

+- inferred;
+- ambiguous;
+- potentially identity-changing; or
+- architecturally significant,

+RealMe proposes the update rather than silently incorporating it into the World Model.

+Straightforward factual updates that are directly stated and unambiguous may be admitted automatically.

+Only admitted understanding becomes part of the persistent World Model.

 ---